TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     ..  warning::
-        Up to TYPO3 v11, this property could be used as an alternative to the `extensionName` argument in the ViewHelpers :ref:`f:translate <t3viewhelper:typo3-fluid-translate>`
+        Up to TYPO3 v11, this property could be used as an alternative to the `extensionName` argument in the :ref:`f:translate <t3viewhelper:typo3-fluid-translate>`
-        and :ref:`f:uri.resource <t3viewhelper:typo3-fluid-uri-resource>`, provided that
+        and :ref:`f:uri.resource <t3viewhelper:typo3-fluid-uri-resource>` ViewHelpers,
-        translations and public images were stored in the usual paths in your extension.
+        provided that translations and public images were stored in the usual paths in your extension.

         Since TYPO3 v12 this is no longer supported and it is recommended to either use absolute keys: